 With LLMs, Sellis said, Discord could take a long, meandering conversation and turn it into "something that could be more sharable and syndicated across the web."
 However, he said that he and his team hadn't "seen a solution that we feel great about yet."

-Fluxer does not agree with Discord's premise here.
-We do not think LLMs should be used to turn people's "meandering conversations" into syndicated material.
-If something should become public, it should happen because a person or community chose to publish it.
+Fluxer disagrees with Discord's premise here.
+LLMs should not turn people's "meandering conversations" into syndicated material.
+If something becomes public, it should be because a person or community chose to publish it.

-This feature uses the web itself.
-Fluxer brings back the good parts of the web as a publishing and sharing medium: public pages with stable URLs, server-rendered posts, clear titles, search indexing, pages that can be archived, RSS and Atom feeds, and links people can share anywhere.
+This feature uses the web itself: public pages with stable URLs, server-rendered posts, clear titles, search indexing, archivable pages, RSS and Atom feeds, and links people can share anywhere.
 People's posts remain their posts.

-That is opt-in for communities that benefit from publishing parts of their forum-style spaces to the open web: open source projects, developer communities, modding groups, creator communities, research groups, support forums, and any other space where public answers are meant to be searchable and useful later.
+Publishing stays opt-in, for communities that benefit from putting parts of their forum-style spaces on the open web: open source projects, developer communities, modding groups, creator communities, research groups, support forums, and any other space where public answers are meant to be searchable and useful later.
 Private chat stays private.

 This looks a lot like Discord!

-Yes, Fluxer looks familiar on purpose.
+Yes, on purpose.
 Community chat has a shape people already understand: server list, channel list, message timeline, member list, composer, and voice controls.
-Discord did not invent that.
-It built on patterns that were already familiar from IRC, TeamSpeak, Slack, forums, game launchers, and older community tools.
+Discord did not invent that; it built on patterns already familiar from IRC, TeamSpeak, Slack, forums, game launchers, and older community tools.

 Fluxer values a clear first screen over novelty.
-A Discord-like product needs to feel easy to understand for people coming from Discord.
-Familiarity makes switching less painful, keeps people's muscle memory intact, and lets Fluxer compete on the parts people actually care about: ownership, openness, privacy, performance, self-hosting, federation, safety, and incentives.
+A Discord-like app needs to feel easy to understand for people coming from Discord.
+Familiarity makes switching less painful, keeps muscle memory intact, and lets Fluxer focus on the parts people actually care about: ownership, openness, privacy, performance, self-hosting, federation, safety, and incentives.

-That is also how copyright is supposed to work.
-Copyright protects specific expression.
-It does not give anyone ownership of the general idea of putting servers, channels, messages, members, and voice controls in places people expect.
+Copyright works the same way.
+It protects specific expression, not the general idea of putting servers, channels, messages, members, and voice controls where people expect them.
 In the US, 17 U.S.C. § 102(b) says copyright does not cover ideas, procedures, systems, or methods of operation.
-TRIPS Article 9(2) says the same thing internationally.
-EU software law says the ideas and principles behind interfaces are not protected by copyright, and the CJEU said in SAS Institute v World Programming that functionality is not expression.
+TRIPS Article 9(2) says the same internationally.
+EU software law says the ideas and principles behind interfaces are not protected by copyright, and the CJEU held in SAS Institute v World Programming that functionality is not expression.
 Nobody owns the basic pattern of a usable community chat interface.

-Changing the layout only because people might compare it to Discord makes the product worse while pretending that difference is the same thing as quality.
-Fluxer differentiates where it improves the experience.
-Forcing people to relearn where messages, channels, servers, and voice calls live just adds friction.
+Changing the layout only because people might compare it to Discord makes the app worse while pretending difference is the same thing as quality.
+Fluxer changes things where it actually improves the app; forcing people to relearn where messages, channels, servers, and voice calls live just adds friction.

 I've tried a bunch of different takes on the UX, and they always end up messy.
-Just look at contemporary attempts to recreate the Discord experience while prioritising novelty over usability, like Root.
-I've tried those alternatives, and so have many others I've spoken to, and we keep reaching the same conclusion: they are harder to use than they need to be.
+I've also tried contemporary apps that recreate the Discord experience while prioritising novelty over usability, and so have many people I've spoken to, and we keep reaching the same conclusion: they are harder to use than they need to be.

 Is Discord's UX perfect?
-Of course not.
-Parts of it have got worse over time.
-But the older Discord model is still one of the easiest ways for people to understand a modern community chat app.
-Most open source community chat options fail because they neither feel familiar enough to switch to nor complete enough to replace what people already use.
-The result is a product that may be principled, but still feels worse to most people.
+Of course not, and parts of it have got worse over time.
+But the older Discord model is still one of the easiest ways to understand a modern community chat app.
+Most open source options fail because they neither feel familiar enough to switch to nor complete enough to replace what people already use.
+The result may be principled, but it feels worse to most people.
+Classic Discord also feels nostalgic for many of us longtime users, from before the redesigns.
+Fluxer can improve the details while keeping a working mental model people already understand.

 Fluxer can and will diverge over time.
-It will grow beyond "classic Discord, but open source".
 As self-hosting, public web publishing, multi-backend support, federation, moderation tooling, voice and video, and client customisation mature, Fluxer becomes more clearly its own thing.
-The point is to start from something familiar, then diverge where Fluxer has a better answer.
+It starts from something familiar and diverges where it has a better answer.

 That said, Fluxer lets you fully customise your client's look with custom CSS, and it'll continue to.
 More UI experiments are always appreciated!